kubeflow/kubeflow/security/README.md

 # Kubeflow Security Team

-This folder contains information reguarding the newly formed (January 2023) Kubeflow Security Team.
+This folder contains information regarding the newly formed (January 2023) Kubeflow Security Team.

 Since this team is just beginning, there is a lot of work to be done.
 If you are a security professional and you are a Kubeflow User we encourage you to get involved with the Kubeflow Security Team.